luoyjx/ali-ons/README.md

     let sendResult = yield * producer.send(msg);

     // Send sharding message
-    // Messages will delivery by sharding key, that means the messages with
+    // Messages will be delivered into queues which depends on sharding key,
-    // same sharding key will always be deliveried into same queue, but you
+    // that means the messages with same sharding key will always be deliveried
-    // should handle the situation when consumers scaling yourself.
-    sendResult = yield * producer.send(msg, shardingKey);
+    // into same queue, but you should handle the situation when consumers scaling yourself. sendResult = yield * producer.send(msg, shardingKey);
   });
 });